kurrent-io/documentation/docs/clients/grpc/javascript/README.md

 breadcrumbExclude: true
 ---

-# Clients
+# NodeJS Client

-Learn how to use the KurrentDB client libraries to interact with the database.
+Learn how to use the KurrentDB NodeJS client library to interact with the database.

 <Catalog/>